 Who we are

-The Legal Services Society (LSS) is a non-profit organization created by the LSS Act in 1979 to provide legal information, advice, and representation services to people with low incomes.
-Most people call us Legal Aid BC.
-Our priority is to serve the interests of people with low incomes.
-But many of our services are available to all British Columbians.
-For more about our history, here's a brief overview.
+Legal Aid BC is a provincial Crown Corporation.
+LABC was created by the Legal Services Society (LSS) Act in 1979 to provide legal information, advice, and representation services.
+Our priority is to serve the interests of people experiencing barriers accessing the legal system.
+Some of our services are available to all British Columbians.

 What we do